About Us

 I love everything with a decent story, and by that, I mean its narrative arc; beyond its lore and a bunch of background information.
 I really look up to game developers like Don't Nod for the narrative experiences in Life is Strange.
 The heaviness from the first instalment carried deeply into Before The Storm.
 TACOMA, SOMA, and The Talos Principles also given me many confronting perspective on humanity.

 We're a bare bones team with a flat structure.
 Story is at the heart of everything we do, so each project begins with the writer as the project lead, and the programming lead and art lead collaborating directly with the writer with a game-jam approach to rapidly prototype and iterate production, applying Agile methodology.
-We encourage experimentation and short feedback loop between the leading crew to create a game that we’re all passionate about.
+We encourage experimentation and short feedback loops between the leading crew members to create a game that we’re all passionate about.
 It’s only at the production stage where we transition into a larger, more traditional team structure with additional team members and contractors; all working towards a pre-defined and well tested vision evolved throughout the prototyping stage.

 We encourage our team members to continue work on any personal projects and even support them with resources where applicable.